benkiefer/ember-cli-gradle-plugin/README.md

 Note: This plugin uses the Distribution plugin under the hood to create its zip artifact, so it will inherit tasks from that plugin.

-This plugin's task structure mimis that of the Gradle Java Plugin.
+This plugin's task structure mimics that of the Gradle Java Plugin.
 The `build` task built into gradle depends on `check` and `assemble`. `check` is responsible for running tests, and `assemble is responsible for creating the build artifacts.

 ## Notes
 ---------